 Samsung also intends for its MicroLED TVs to last a very long time.
 With the display made out of inorganic materials, it is able to last up to 100,000 hours.
 To put that in words that you can wrap your head around, that’s around a decade of use.

 The President of Visual Display Business at Samsung Electronics, said: As consumers rely on their TVs now more than ever, we are incredibly excited to bring the 110-inch MicroLED to the commercial market.
 Samsung MicroLED is going to redefine what the premium at-home experiences mean for consumers around the world.”

 There’s no word on price but presumably it will be in the reach of the very rich rather than the ordinary person who lives down the street.
-We do know, however, that the MicroLED TV is on sale Korea now, rolling out to the rest of the world in early 2021.
+What we do know, however, that this MicroLED TV is on sale Korea now, rolling out to the rest of the world in early 2021.